teresaheidt/TH-Portfolio/README.md

 * **Daily Scheduler** - manage a daily calendar that tells you where the user is in the day with color blocking and provides the current date at the top of the page.

 ## Applications used
-To build my portfolio, I used w3-schools template, html, css, font awesome for styling and javascript.
+To build my portfolio, I used React, w3-schools template, html, css, font awesome for styling and javascript.
 ## Imgs
 When the user visits my portfolio, this is the first image they see.
 Every link takes the user to their desired location.
 ![screenshot](img/screenshot1.png)